-As a Ohio and Southern California real estate investor, you’ll need to determine if a property should be held or resold.
+As a Ohio and California real estate investor, you’ll need to determine if a property should be held or resold.
 While some are great long-term, others are not.
-In our latest post, we will take a look at some signs to help you determine if you should hold or flip your Ohio and Southern California investment property.
+In our latest post, we will take a look at some signs to help you determine if you should hold or flip your Ohio and California investment property.

 Let’s say you just bought a property at a great price, but now what?
 Whether you decide to hold the property, renting it out as an additional form of income, or you buy, repair and flip, you’ll need to know what you’re getting into.
 Accurately estimating costs, padding your budget, and buying within your means will get you started, but you’ll need to learn how to play your cards.
-Below we will look at some signs you should hold and some signs you should flip your real estate investment in Ohio and Southern California.
+Below we will look at some signs you should hold and some signs you should flip your real estate investment in Ohio and California.

 Signs You Should Hold It